francoisledroff/chezlesbarbus/BigTalk.en.md

 `RPE` Yes, generally in some limited fashion, but the issue is that you rarely have the control over'em,...

-`FLD` Right, @Adobe, we don't have control over the FW, infra deals with that
+`FLD` Right, @Adobe, we don't have control over the FW, a dedicated team deals with that

 `RPE` Yes, and even if they would like to do it right, they lack the in depth knowledge of your app to do so.